tomography/tomoscan/docs/source/tomoScanApp.rst

   * - $(P)$(R)PvaStreamPVPrefix
     - stringout
     - Contains the prefix for the PVA server broadcasting dark and flat images in streaming mode, e.g. 2bmb:TomoScan:Stream:
+  * - $(P)$(R)StreamSync
+    - bo
+    - when its value is set to Sync a callback synchronizes new angular step and exposure with rotation speed and brodcasts new array of angles for streaming reconstruction

 tomoScan_2BM_settings.req